- Tuition & Financial Aid

 Communication Honor Society

-The Concordia University Psychology Club offers students an informal arena to share their interest in the discipline, hear invited speakers, and to participate in a variety of psychology-related events throughout the year.
+The Concordia University Psychology Club offers students an informal setting to share their interests, hear invited speakers, and to participate in a variety of member picked psychology-related events throughout the year.

 Concordia has many study-abroad programs led by our own faculty.
 Many of these trips are led during the summer, over January break, and in May.